 Executive Director of The Office of Inclusive Innovation and Entrepreneurship

-As a first-generation college student from migrant workers, his dream was to create a better world for his family, Cantú did not just accomplish this, but he went on to see a precedent for his family, high school, and native east side community.
-As the first student from his school to go to UT Austin for his undergraduate studies to going to graduate school and learning he was one of the very first Mexican American students to go through the program, pioneering was his and honor it was also a responsibility.
+As a first-generation college student from a family of migrant workers, Cantú dreamed of creating a better world for his family.
+He achieved this and set a precedent for his family, high school, and native east side community.
+As the first student from his school to go to UT Austin for his undergraduate studies to go to graduate school and learn, he was one of the very first Mexican American students to go through the program; pioneering was his honor it was also a responsibility.

-Launching his second company in 2009, CORE Media Enterprises launched as a full-scale video production company with a mission to create content that shifted the minds and consciousness of people to be more intentional, responsible, and loving towards each other and the environment.
-This later evolved into a marketing strategy agency and eventually that led Cantú to serve as a fractional marketing officer for startups and consult on how they can be sustainable and profitable through the application of investments of people development, protecting the planet, and prudential profits.
+In 2009, CORE Media Enterprises launched as his second company, a full-scale video production company with a mission to create content that shifted people’s minds and consciousness to be more intentional, responsible, and loving towards each other and the environment.
+This later evolved into a marketing strategy agency, eventually leading Cantú to serve as a fractional marketing officer for startups and consult on how they can be sustainable and profitable through applying investments in people development, protecting the planet, and prudential profits.

-During this past decade, Cantú became deeply passionate about social entrepreneurship, in 2012 he launched a local community around this conversation which eventually led him to help found a global community with the United Nations Foundation in 2013. +Social Good brought local activists who leverage technology around the world.
+During this past decade, Cantú became deeply passionate about social entrepreneurship.
+In 2012, he launched a local community around this conversation, eventually leading him to help found a global community with the United Nations Foundation in 2013. +Social Good brought local activists who leverage technology around the world.
 They create grassroots initiatives that deliver results so they can have a voice on a global stage.
-Their actions help shape the conversation and development around the advancement of the Sustainable Development Goals and holding world leaders accountable.
+Their actions help shape the conversation and development around achieving Sustainable Development Goals and hold world leaders accountable.
 Cantú pioneered the first-ever conference for social innovation at SXSW in 2013.
 And he launched Austin’s first social impact accelerator and fund and pitch competition.

-As a consultant and coach in DEI, social impact, community building, and practitioner of human potential/emotional mastery, Cantú travels the world giving talks, workshops, and launching movements that advance more love in the world.
+As a consultant and coach in DEI, social impact, community building, and practitioner of human potential/emotional mastery, Cantú travels the world giving talks and workshops and launching movements that advance more love in the world.

-He co-founded a think and action tank in 2020, at the start of the pandemic, Community Resilience Trust.
+At the pandemic’s start, he co-founded a think and action tank called Community Resilience Trust.
 Today, CRT has played a pivotal role in operationalizing equity throughout our city and creating a model of innovation from the margins.

 Ruben graduated from Leadership Austin’s Essential Class of ‘14.
-He was nominated as Entrepreneur of the Year for Austin Under 40 in 2015.
-He also was nominated for Changemaker of the Year in 2016 by the Austin Young Chamber.
+He was awarded Austin Under 40 for Youth and Education in 2023.
+The Austin Young Chamber nominated him for Changemaker of the Year in 2016.

 When not working, he focuses on being a bridge between the local community and international issues that break barriers and foster peace and prosperity.
 He also is an avid music lover and Jeopardy enthusiast.

-- Founder, SocialGood.us, LevelUp Institute, CORE Media Strategies,
+He founded SocialGood.us, LevelUp Institute, and CORE Media Strategies.

-- Founding member of +SocialGood (UNFoundation) where he served as Advisor and Business Development Director.
+He is a founding member of +SocialGood (UNFoundation), where he served as Advisor and Business Development Director.